National university

 A national university is mainly a university created or managed by a government, but which may also at the same time operate autonomously without direct control by the state.

-Some national universities are associated with national cultural or political aspirations.
+In the United States, the term "national university" connotes the highest institutional level in education, differing in meaning from a "federally-chartered university."
+Globally, some national universities are associated with national cultural or political aspirations.

 For example, the National University of Ireland during the early days of Irish independence collected a large amount of information about the Irish language and Irish culture.
 In Argentina, the national universities are the result of the 1918 Argentine university reform and subsequent reforms, which were intended to provide a secular university system without direct clerical or government influence by bestowing self-government on the institutions.